scrabbletank/farhome-rules/rulesdoc.md

 #### Faith
 *Magical Shield, Requires Attunement*

 While attuned to the shield you may use your Religion roll inplace of Willpower saves.
-Once per day, when you are reduced to 0 health from an attack or spell that doesn't outright kill you, make a Religion check against 3 terrible dice.
+Once per day, when you are reduced to 0 health from an attack or spell that doesn't outright kill you, make a Religion challenge against 3 terrible dice.
 On success you survive with 1 wound.

 #### Falnalnen's Tome of Wands
 *Wondrous Item*